How-To Guide #0 The All-Electric Home – Make a Plan!

 Background

-The greenhouse gasses that cause climate change come from many sources – transportation, buildings, industry, agriculture, etc. In Massachusetts, accordingto the Massachusetts Clean Energy and Climate Plan for 2025 and 2030 (page 7), buildings account for more than a quarter of our state’s emissions, with residential buildings accounting for 19%.
-Because Brookline is a more urban environment with people walking and taking public transit, and only a small commercial sector, our residential buildings are likely responsible for closer to one half of our town’s total emissions!
+The greenhouse gasses that cause climate change come from many sources – transportation, buildings, industry, agriculture, etc. In Massachusetts, according to the Massachusetts Clean Energy and Climate Plan for 2025 and 2030 (page 7), buildings account for more than a quarter of our state’s emissions while transportation makes up 37%.
+Because Brookline is a more urban environment with more people walking and taking public transit, transportation was responsible for 32% of the town’s total emissions in 2023 while our buildings accounted for 48%.
 The good news is that renters, condo-owners, homeowners and landlords can all take actions to reduce emissions from our homes.

-Emissions from residential buildings in Massachusetts come from burning fossil fuels – oil, gas and propane – for heating, hot water, cooking and clothes drying.
+Emissions from automobiles and residential buildings in Massachusetts come from burning fossil fuels – oil, gas and propane – for heating, hot water, cooking and clothes drying.
 The emissions from your home can be hard to see, but they contribute to climate change and also create harmful pollution, including inside your home.
-The pie chart shows the percentage of household energy use in Massachusetts.

 Fossil fuels are hydrocarbon fuels extracted from the earth, including natural gas, coal and petroleum products like heating oil, propane and gasoline.
 When fossil fuels are burned, they release carbon dioxide into the atmosphere, contributing significantly to climate change.